 Fall, Spring, Summer.
 3 credits.
-A student may earn a maximum of 0 credits This course is not reenrollable RB: (LCS 620 or LCS 621 or LCS 630 or LCS 631) or Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
+RB: (LCS 620 or LCS 621 or LCS 630 or LCS 631) or Completion of semester 5 of the graduate-professional program in the College of Veterinary Medicine.
 R: Open to graduate-professional students in the College of Veterinary Medicine.